 Bora Bora, French Polynesia

-No name captures the imagination of paradise as well as the French Polynesian island nation of Bora Bora.
-Majestic mountains sculpted by ancient volcanoes, a shimmering lagoon and a barrier reef dotted with tiny motu or islets welcome visitors to perhaps the most stunning island in the South Pacific, and generations of travelers — including novelist James Michener — regarded Bora Bora as an earthly paradise.
-Approximately, a mere 4,600 people live a seemingly idyllic lifestyle in the main villages of Vaitape, Anau and Faanui.
+Majestic mountains sculpted by ancient volcanoes, a shimmering lagoon and a barrier reef dotted with tiny motu, or islets - welcome to Bora Bora, perhaps the most stunning island in the South Pacific.
+Only 4,600 people live a seemingly idyllic lifestyle in the main villages of Vaitape, Anau and Faanui.
+No wonder those generations of travelers - including novelist James Michener - regarded Bora Bora as an earthly paradise.